nushell/nushell.github.io/commands/docs/into_int.md

 | table          | table     |
 ## Examples

-Convert string to integer in table
+Convert string to int in table
 ```nu
 > [[num]; ['-5'] [4] [1.5]] | into int num

 ```

-Convert string to integer
+Convert string to int
 ```nu
 > '2' | into int
 2
 ```

-Convert float to integer
+Convert float to int
 ```nu
 > 5.9 | into int
 5
 ```

-Convert decimal string to integer
+Convert decimal string to int
 ```nu
 > '5.9' | into int
 5
 ```

-Convert file size to integer
+Convert file size to int
 ```nu
 > 4KB | into int
 4000
 ```

-Convert bool to integer
+Convert bool to int
 ```nu
 > [false, true] | into int
 ╭───┬───╮